 - Downloadable resources – tools and information to fulfill each action

-We recommend that institutional leadership teams read this guide in its entirety before implementing mathematics pathways and also to review additional information on the DCMP resource site.
+We recommend that institutional leadership teams read this guide in its entirety before beginning the implementation process.
+We also suggest teams review the Learn About pages of the DCMP resource site on emerging issues, implementation stories, and role-specific tools that can guide their own efforts.
 By providing an email address at the top left of the page, a user is able to save their progress, so that each time a user revisits the guide at a later date, progress can be continued from the last visit.

 Stages of Implementation

-- Getting Started – leaders identify need, make commitment, and prepare to engage stakeholders through a leadership team.
+- Getting Started (Essential Actions 1-3) – Leaders identify need, make commitment, and prepare to engage stakeholders through a leadership team.

-- Planning – cross-functional leadership team collects and reviews data to define the problem and establish goals.
+- Planning (Essential Actions 4-7) – Cross-functional leadership team collects and reviews data to define the problem and establish goals.

-- Implementing – working groups and individuals follow the implementation plan under oversight of leadership team.
+- Implementing (Essential Actions 8-9) – Working groups and individuals follow the implementation plan under oversight of leadership team.